sandialabs/slycat/data/readme.txt

 inferior internal format which only a lunatic would use.
 It therefore remains undocumented.

-The files in the weather directory conform to the generic dial-a-cluster format.
+The files in the weather-csv directory conform to the generic dial-a-cluster format.
 All the files are comma separated.

 The central index file (selected using the wizard) is: